OMOSde/contao-om-backend/README.md

 # Contao-OM-Backend

-This bundle is still in development.
-NOT READY FOR USE!!!

 ## Introduction

 Contao-OM-Backend is a module for the Open Source PHP Content Management System Contao.
 It was designed for admins and daily work.